 Registered nurses (RN) - care team and care coordination

-Care team nurses work closely with each provider's group of patients to provide screening during your visit, blood pressure checks, well-child assessments and other assessments.
+Care team nurses work closely with each clinician's group of patients to provide screening during your visit, blood pressure checks, well-child assessments and other assessments.

-Primary Care Connection nurses are available via telephone to help diagnose symptoms, offer treatment options or coordinate an appointment to visit with your provider or care team.
+Triage nurses are available via telephone to help assess new or worsening symptoms, provide medical information, offer treatment options or coordinate an appointment to visit with your provider or care team.

 Licensed practical nurses (LPN)